10 Ways to Repurpose a Wedding Dressposted by Andrea | 04/29/2016

 The “trash the dress” photo shoots became popular a few years after my wedding (and after I had already cut my dress into pieces).
 I have several friends who have done these photo shoots and they all turned out really great.

 I actually know of wedding photographers who offer a trash the dress photo shoot as part of the wedding package if the bride is interested.
 That might be something to ask about if you, or someone you know, is getting married this summer!

 8. Let your kids use it to play dress-up.

 This is another great idea if you’re not quite ready to get rid of your dress but want to do something useful with it.
 What little girl wouldn’t love to play around with her mom’s wedding dress?

 I have actually thought about making Nora a mini dress (or even just a skirt) with the materials left over from my dress, but I haven’t gotten around to it yet!
 Maybe this summer… maybe 🙂

 9. Wear it for a Halloween or costume party.

-A bunch of ladies said that they had worn their wedding dress multiple times for Halloween, costume parties, mystery dinners, etc. How fun!
+I know SO many women who have worn their wedding dress multiple times for Halloween, costume parties, mystery dinners, etc. How fun!

 - Labels:: emotional clutter